ngerakines/bingo-2021/README.md

 # Game Play

+**Bingo 2021** is a game that you play with friends, co-workers, or strangers to race to fill a bingo card with fun, hopefully lighthearted, and random events that *could* occur over the course of the year.
+Anyone can contribute to the event list that is used to generate the bingo cards.
+At the end of a game, scores are tallied, winners declared, and reminiscing to be had.

 ## Set Up

 From January 1st, 2021 through March 31st, 2021, contributes to `data.yaml` will be made.